 Read our guide to find out more or use the link below to begin comparing non-standard home insurance.

-Essentially, subsidence is when your property’s structure shifts in a downward movement as a result of changes in the soil around it.
+Essentially, subsidence is when your property's structure shifts in a downward movement as a result of changes in the surrounding soil.

 Heave is a term that is often lumped in with 'subsidence' when it comes to home insurance because it is also caused by changes in the surface which the property was built on.

 However, heave involves an upward movement, which can occur when dry soil has too much moisture, causing it to swell and move the structure up.